 Witness Revenge Programme

-10 years earlier Erin (Mia Kirshner) was called Melissa and she used to be gangster Jimmy Collins' girl, but then she went to the FBI and helped them in return for being put in the witness protection programme.
-After Jimmy was reportedly killed Erin got on with her life and got married to Levon Villenueve (Bruce Ramsay).
-But then when Levon's sister shows up with this guy called Warren Cooper (Paul McGillion) it unsettles Erin as he reminds her of Jimmy, leading her to get in touch with Agent Troy Rolands (John Cassini) as she fears Jimmy never died and now he is back and not only after her but also their daughter Becky (Madeleine Arthur).
+Erin (Mia Kirshner - Kiss at Pine Lake) use to becalled Melissa but that was 10 years ago when she used to be gangster Jimmy Collins' girl.
+That was before she went to the FBI and helped them in return for being put in the witness protection programme.
+After Jimmy was reportedly killed Erin got on with her life and got married to Levon Villenueve (Bruce Ramsay - Brick Mansions).
+But then when Levon's sister shows up with this guy called Warren Cooper (Paul McGillion - All of My Heart) it unsettles Erin as he reminds her of Jimmy, causing her to get in touch with Agent Troy Rolands (John Cassini - The Grim Sleeper) as she fears Jimmy never died and now he is back and is not only after her but also their daughter Becky (Madeleine Arthur).

 Now that isn't everything as we learn one other thing during those opening twenty minutes of "Reluctant Witness" which adds another layer to the story and in many ways a welcome one as it adds a much needed element which could go one way or another, although saying that this other element doesn't last long.
 And so it doesn't add enough to make "Reluctant Witness" anything special because the set up has only one real path which is Erin becoming increasingly suspicious of Warren, discovering the truth and inevitably having to fight to protect herself and her family.
 What this means is that "Reluctant Witness" is another one of those afternoon TV movies which you know how it will play out even before it gets going and that makes it easy to watch although at the same time disappointing for others who expected more and didn't want to be able to guess the end before it comes.